Skip to main content

 When you scaffold a new app, the CLI also creates a default role file.
 Use defineRole() to define roles with built-in validation:

-// src/app/default-function.role.ts
+// src/roles/default-role.ts

 import { defineRole, PermissionFlag } from 'twenty-sdk';

-export const DEFAULT_FUNCTION_ROLE_UNIVERSAL_IDENTIFIER =
+export const DEFAULT_ROLE_UNIVERSAL_IDENTIFIER =

 'b648f87b-1d26-4961-b974-0908fd991061';